zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

         there.
     1. Update [`src/tools/mb/mb_config.pyl`][mb_config.pyl]
         to include `win-myproject-rel`.
-1. *After* the Chromium-side CL lands and the bot is on the console, create a CL in the [`tools/build`][tools/build] workspace which does the following.
+1. *After* the Monyhar-side CL lands and the bot is on the console, create a CL in the [`tools/build`][tools/build] workspace which does the following.
 Here's an [example CL](https://crrev.com/c/1554272).
     1. Adds "MyProject GPU Win10 Release